-After the section 135 ends, one of the following things will happen.
+After the section 135 ends, 1 of the following things will happen.

 - The approved mental health professional (AMHP) and 2 doctors decide that you need to be in hospital.
-You might go into hospital as a voluntary patient or you may be detained under a different section of the Mental Health Act.
+You might go into hospital as a voluntary patient.
+Or you may be detained you under a different section of the Mental Health Act.